persidastricl/persidastricl/README.md

 #### string operations

+TODO: docs/examples for the string functions

 #### set operations

+TODO: docs/examples for the set functions

 #### data (diff)

+TODO: docs/examples for the data functions

 #### walk

+TODO: docs/examples for the walk functions

 #### combinatorics

+TODO: docs/examples for the combinatoric functions (not complete --- still missing the partition fns)

+### PDF document

-FUTURE: there is a pdf guide in the works but who knows how long that will take to be presentable.
+FUTURE: there may or may not be a pdf guide in the works but who knows how long that will take to be presentable.

 ## License